hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 /// Get value of requested credential attribute as string
 ///
 /// # Params
-/// cred_def:              object handle pointing to the credential (in W3 form)
+/// handle:                object handle pointing to the credential (in W3 form)
 /// name:                  name of attribute to retrieve
 /// result_p:              reference that will contain value of request credential attribute
 ///